dfuchss/MatrixJoinLink/README.md

 * A user (see user list) can invite the bot to a room.
 * After the bot has joined use `!join help` to get an overview about the features of the bot (remember: the bot only respond to users in the user list)
-* In order to create a Join Link simply type `!join link` and the bot will create a join link.
+* In order to create a Join Link simply type `!join link SomeFancyNameForTheLink` and the bot will create a join link.
 Please make sure that the bot has the ability to invite users.

 ## Development